blue-batteau

 What do I need to know?

 Tens of thousands of Richmond residents rely on the Supplemental Nutrition Assistance Program (SNAP), a federal program administered by the U.S. Department of Agriculture.
-Because of the current federal shutdown, that program will not issue benefits beginning on November 1.
-On October 28, Virginia Governor Glenn Youngkin announced plans to address food insecurity for Virginia SNAP recipients through the Virginia Emergency Nutrition Assistance (VENA) initiative.
+Because of the federal shutdown, that program did not issue benefits beginning on November 1.

 Resources